 When I go out to run errands, I like to get everything done in one go.
 That way, when I get home, I can lay back and rest in the knowledge that I’ve rightfully earned it.
 When your customers can make payments right in the order form, it gets everything out of the way at once so you can rest easy.
 There’s no need to follow up to make sure you receive your money.
-Just add the payment field, which has three different payment merchants to choose from: PayPal, Stripe, and 2Checkout.
+Just add the payment field, which has three different payment merchants to choose from: PayPal, Stripe, 2Checkout and Razorpay.

 Every form aspires to be the kind of smart form that can automatically calculate values based on previous form entries.
 Add a formula field that automatically does the math by calculating the total amount based on the order details.